-- (a) No general bill, local bill, joint resolution, concurrent resolution (except one relating to extension of a session or legislative organization or procedures), substantive House resolution, or memorial shall be given first reading unless approved for filing with the Clerk no later than noon of the first day of the regular session. - (b) No ceremonial resolution shall be given first reading unless approved for filing with the Clerk prior to the 46th day of regular session.
+- (a) No general bill, local bill, joint resolution, concurrent resolution (except one relating to extension of a session or legislative organization or procedures), substantive House resolution, or memorial shall be given first reading unless approved for filing with the Clerk no later than noon of the first day of the regular session. - (b) No ceremonial resolution shall be given first reading unless approved for filing with the Clerk before the 46th day of the regular session.

-5.3-Limitation on Member Bills Filed
+53-Limitation on Member Rills Filed

 - (a) A member may not file more than six bills for a regular session.
-For purposes of this rule, the member considered to have filed a bill is the first-named sponsor of the bill. - (1) Of the six bills for the 2011 regular session, at least two must be approved for filing with the Clerk no later than noon of the 6th Tuesday prior to the first day of that regular session. - (2) Of the six bills for the 2012 regular session, at least two must be approved for filing with the Clerk no later than noon of the 5th Tuesday prior to the first day of that regular session. - (b) Bills not counted toward these limits include: - (1) Local bills, including local claim bills. - (2) Ceremonial House resolutions. - (3) Memorials. - (4) Concurrent resolutions relating to extension of a session or legislative organization or procedures. - (5) Trust fund bills adhering to another bill. - (6) Public records or public meetings exemption bills adhering to another bill. - (7) General bills adhering to a joint resolution. - (8) Bills that only repeal or delete, without substantive replacement, provisions of the Florida Statutes or Laws of Florida.
+Of the six bills, at least two must be approved for filing with the Clerk no later than noon of the 6th Tuesday before the first day of the regular session.
+For purposes of this rule, the member considered to have filed a bill is the first-named sponsor of the bill. - (b) Bills not counted toward these limits include: - (1) Local bills, including local claim bills. - (2) Ceremonial House resolutions. - (3) Memorials. - (4) Concurrent resolutions relating to extension of a session or legislative organization or procedures. - (5) Trust fund bills adhering to another bill. - (6) Public records or public meetings exemption bills adhering to another bill. - (7) General bills adhering to a joint resolution. - (8) Bills that only repeal or delete, without substantive replacement, at least a paragraph of the Florida Statutes or Laws of Florida. - (9) Bills withdrawn from further consideration prior to the applicable filing deadline.